TheContentGym/DetectPassiveVoiceInWebpage/README.md

 # Detect Passive Voice In a (tech-doc) Webpage
+**What is passive voice:** A form or set of forms of a verb in which the subject undergoes the action of the verb (example: they were killed as opposed to the active form he killed them ).
+**Why avoid passive voice:** Passive sentences tend to be wordier and also more difficult to read than active sentences.

 Prerequisites:
 * You should have python installed, of course, and the following two:
   * beautifulsoup